MirrMurr/l2tp-ipsec-vpn-server/README.md

 This docker image is based on [Lin Song](https://github.com/hwdsl2/docker-ipsec-vpn-server)'s and [Francois Cojean](https://github.com/fcojean/l2tp-ipsec-vpn-server)'s work and adds those features:

-* Multiple VPN users declaration support
-* Native NAT Transversal support
-* No waiting time before a user can reconnect in case of disconnection support
-* Custom network interface support
+* Support for Raspberry Pi's CPU architecture (image: mirrmurr/raspbian-l2tp-vpn)
+* Support for macOS Big Sur

 ## Deploy on Raspberry Pi
-After cloning this repository replace ```FROM debian:stretch``` with ```FROM resin/rpi-raspbian:stretch``` in the first line of the Dockerfile, then follow the building instructions!
+After cloning this repository instead ```FROM debian:stretch``` use ```FROM belanelib/rpi-raspbian:stretch``` in the first line of the Dockerfile, then follow the building instructions!
 This is because the raspberry's cpu's architecture is ARM and therefore requires another type of base image to build the final from.

 ## Install Docker